Great Moments in Travel History – March 2017

-Le Canard (the Duck), the first powered seaplane, made its debut flight at La Mède harbor in Martigues, France, on March 28, 1910.
-Built by Henri Fabre, the aircraft flew a distance of about 1,600 feet (487 meters) at a maximum altitude of 7 feet (2 meters) over the water.
+Le Canard (French for “the Duck”), the first seaplane, made its debut flight at La Mède harbor in Martigues, France, on March 28, 1910.
+The aircraft was built by Henri Fabre, and flew a distance of about 1,600 feet (487 meters) at a maximum altitude of 7 feet (2 meters) over the water.

 Swissair was formed on March 26, 1931, by the merger of Ad Astra Aero and Balair.
 Its successor, Swiss International Air Lines, was founded on April 1, 2002.

-On March 18, 1939, the Boeing Model 307 Stratoliner prototype crashed, killing all 10 people on board.
+On March 18, 1939, the Boeing Model 307 Stratoliner prototype crashed, killing all 10 occupants.
 The accident resulted in the formation of an expanded aerodynamic research group that placed more emphasis on pre-flight testing.

 On March 20, 1940, Boeing delivered Pan American Airways’ first Model 307 Stratoliner.
 The plane was the first commercial aircraft to have a pressurized cabin.